darlanalves/darlanalves.github.io/source/_posts/en/177b217cf0-Gisele-a-model-library.md

 - es6
 ---

-Today I'll show a little library (~6kb) written in 2 days with ES6 + Babel.
-I called it [Gisele](https://github.com/darlanalves/gisele), like the super model.
+Today I'll show a little library (~6kb) written with ES6 + Babel.
+It's called [Gisele](https://github.com/darlanalves/gisele), like the super model.

 <!-- more -->

-## So what this library does?
+## What it does?

-It is a wrapper to JS objects, plus a little type system, based on Constructors.
+Gisele is tiny wrapper around JS plain objects combined with a little type validation system.

-It works like this: you will give a set of fields to a factory and it will return a function that you use to instantiate models.
+Starting with a simple use case, we are going to write a wrapper for a `User` entity, which has four fields: `id`, `name`, `email` and `active`.
+Both name and email are strings, id is a read-only number and active is a boolean.

+The syntax is quite simple.
+Each fields has a type, and for the most common data types, we use the built-in constructors already present in the Javascript language.

+This is what a User model looks like:

 ```
 var User = Gisele.Model.create({